As soon as we entered the churchyard we were met by its resident robin, who seemed quite unbothered by our presence.

 Or this to a Quarman, who died on November 17th.
-His age - 67 - was left out by the stone mason and added with an omission mark.
+His age - 67 - was left out and added with an omission mark.
 Damage to one side means key details are missing, though t'internet names him as James and gives his year of death as 1783.

 St James is one of those churches that got left behind when its congregation shifted, in this case to Temple Cloud, which developed in Victorian times around what is now the A37, just under a mile to the east.
 Its gradual decline meant it escaped the attention of Victorian 'restorers'.

 No worries about getting into it as it is cared for by the Churches Conservation Trust and open daily in the summer.
 First, though, we admired some remnants of paint on the Norman doorway in the porch.

 Inside, a hotchpotch of ancient and not-so-ancient fixtures and fittings, murals and carvings

 John Betjeman called St James 'Rip Van Winkle's Church', and it's true, a history of the Church can be traced in its fabric and fittings.
 Pre-Reformation wall paintings, discovered behind layers of whitewash in the 1960s, line up alongside seats of royal arms and the Puritan-approved Ten Commandments; the vestiges of mediaeval side chapels and the mediaeval door to the rood screen partly obscured by 17th and 18th century box pews and the 18th century and 19th century galleries.

 18th century hat pegs, far left

 The last surviving pieces of the Church's mediaeval glass